asanmateu/cdcleaner-tool/README.md

 ### 1.2.
 What this version does NOT DO ⚠️

-- Clean discount fields.
+1. Clean discount fields.

-- **Bad data must be spot intuitively (unfortunately).**
+2. **Bad data must be spot intuitively (unfortunately).**

-- Check intention of bad data (i.e. multiple rows for a same retailer without customer code when brand only wanted multiple buyers)
+3. Check intention of bad data (i.e. multiple rows for a same retailer without customer code when brand only wanted multiple buyers).

-- Validate additional buyers.
+4. Validate additional buyers.
 Analyst must concatenate them and drop them there.
 Additional emails will just be added to existing ones.

 ##  3. Installation 🛠